-Although of recent vintage, the DIFC promotes itself as a leading arbitration hub and its courts have not shied away from adopting a strongly pro-arbitration stance.
-Indeed, as further explored below, over the past year alone, the DIFC has confirmed jurisdiction over the ratification of foreign and domestic arbitral awards whether or not the DIFC has a nexus to the dispute, thus agreeing to act as a conduit for jurisdiction for enforcement in on-shore Dubai,5 and developed a novel (if somewhat unusual) mechanism by which its court judgments may be converted into arbitral awards that would, in theory at least, render them readily enforceable under the New York Convention.6
+Now into its second decade, the DIFC promotes itself as a leading arbitration hub and its courts have not shied away from adopting a strongly pro-arbitration stance.
+Indeed, as further explored below, the DIFC has recently confirmed jurisdiction over the ratification of foreign and domestic arbitral awards whether or not the DIFC has a nexus to the dispute, thus agreeing to act as a conduit for jurisdiction for enforcement in onshore Dubai,5 and developed a novel (if somewhat unusual) mechanism by which its court judgments may be converted into arbitral awards that would, in theory at least, render them readily enforceable under the New York Convention.6

 Enforcement of arbitral awards in the UAE